Night Cream, Yoga, and a New Antioxidant Elixir

-I pad into the kitchen and chug a glass of water mixed with goopglow powder—it’s rich in antioxidants and carotenoids, both of which are excellent for skin.
+I pad into the kitchen and chug a glass of water mixed with goopglow powder—it has antioxidants and carotenoids, both of which are excellent for skin.
 It tastes citrusy and tangy—I bet it would make for good summer popsicles.
 For some reason, I always drink it out of a pink Hello Kitty cup, and I swear my skin has had more of a glow in the two months I’ve been downing it.

 I’m rarely starving in the morning, since I tend to have dinner super late, but I love Honeycrisp apples and have one most mornings sliced into wedges, along with granola (I make a big batch on Sundays).
-Plus, I’ll pop my ashwagandha and keratin supplements (trying to grow back my hair after having the time of my life bleaching it white-blond last summer).
+Plus, I’ll pop my ashwagandha and keratin supplements (working on my hair strength after having the time of my life bleaching it white-blond last summer).
 Sometimes I’ll crawl out my living room window in my towel and eat on the fire escape, looking down at the little neighborhood backyard gardens.

 Back inside, I douse myself in Absolute Anti-Aging Body Oil from Uma.
 This stuff smells incredible—the scent lingers faintly all day—and makes my dry legs silky.
-I also massage it into my stomach: Maybe it’s that the oil is teeming with especially healing botanicals or maybe it’s that I’m purposefully touching my stomach, but the ritual helps me feel less bloated and less anxious about the day and all the things I’ve got to get done.
+I also massage it into my stomach: Maybe it’s that the oil is teeming with especially luxurious botanicals or maybe it’s that I’m purposefully touching my stomach, but the ritual helps me feel better about the day and all the things I’ve got to get done.

 When I’m dressed and my hair is twirled up in a thousand bobby pins, I dab a little frankincense or lavender on the back of my neck.
-My mom employs essential oils for everything from achy computer eyes to careless kitchen burns to sore feet; she told me to rub lavender on the back of my neck once to help stave off a burgeoning cold, and it became a habit.
+My mom employs essential oils for everything; she told me to rub lavender on the back of my neck, and it became a habit.
 The ritual is just…calming and somehow life-affirming.
 Which I think is probably the magic of all morning routines.